luezoidtechnologies/laravel-core/readme.md

 >2.
 Pass all the variables in **camelCasing** & all will be transferred into **snake_casing** internally.
 You may configure this transformation **turning off** by **overriding properties** `$isCamelToSnake` & `$isSnakeToCamel` and setting them to `false` in [ApiCotroller](src/Http/Controllers/ApiController.php "ApiCotroller").

 ## 4. Pagination
-Did you notice the response of GET endpoints we just created above?
+Did you notice the response of GET endpoint we just created above?
 Let's take a look in brief.
 Refer the [response](examples/Responses/get-minions-paginated-response.json "response") of **GET /minions** API.

     {
       "message": null,
       "data": {
         "items": [
           {},
           {},
           ...
         ],
         "page": 1,      // tells us about the current page "total": 6,     // tells us the total results available (matching all the query params for searching/filtering applied)
         "pages": 1,     // total pages in which the whole result set is distributed "perpage": 15   // total results per page
       },
       "type": null
     }
 Pretty self explanatory, right?
 You can pass query param **perpage=5** (to limit the per page size).
 Similarly, the **page=2** will grab the results of page 2.
 Paginating the results has never been so easy before :)